jcperezbanuchi/simon-game/README.md

 Planned features include:

 - Decreasing delays for displaying the sequence at higher rounds
-- Be able to play it in mobile browsers including sounds
+- Fix the sound in mobile devices